 We need to know "how old it is" in order to know "what is it worth", but that is only one ingredient in getting a good estimate of price.
 In addition you need to know condition, and a few other factors.

 Scope: I'm interested in the professional lines of Avedis Zildjian cymbals, so that's all you get.
 If anybody gets very keen on the beginner, student or whatever you want to call them lines then email the materials to me and I'm happy to do the work of putting them in here.
 This Avedis work includes the professional level cymbals manufactured by Avedis Zildjian in North America.
-So it does (or at least will) include Canadian Ks, EAKs, IAKs, and modern Ks as well as those 1970s brilliant finish Avedis Zildjian & Cie Constantinople cymbals from the 1970s.
+It does include Canadian Ks, EAKs, IAKs, and modern Ks as well as those 1970s brilliant finish Avedis Zildjian & Cie Constantinople cymbals from the 1970s.
 If you don't know what those things mean, then don't worry.
 We'll get to them in due course, but it will take a time.
 A's before K's so expect some delays.

 When I started doing pricing research I discovered that the timeline for Avedis Zildjian cymbals was in a bit of a muddle and ten years out of date.
 Although I was mainly interested in price modeling, I needed a good reference to work out the age of cymbals.
 I ended up having to do it myself, because I did't see a reference which does a good job of showing photos with annotations which explain just what to look for in the different trademark eras.
 Although Bill Hartrick (the pioneer in this work for both old Ks and old As) has promised a book which sorts it all out, there isn't anything available now.
 Last I heard we should expect his book about 2020.
 So as a temporary measure I thought I'd see if I can improve the situation.
 I've also noticed that there isn't any nice online information for the 1970s onwards, once ink logos made an appearance.
 And last (but most recent) laser serial numbers began in 1994, and I've got a list of those which I've started annotating with the years when different models came in and out.
 But that's all recent.
 Time to begin at the beginning.